akashbagchi/modern-portfolio/README.md

 # Modern Portfolio Website

 > [!WARNING]
 > This project is still a work-in-progress.
-Notably, the mobile styles haven't been fully configured yet.
 You are encouraged to create an issue or contact me about bugs or mistakes.

 A sophisticated portfolio website showcasing modern web development practices.
 Built with a focus on user experience, performance, and clean architecture, this project demonstrates expertise in contemporary front-end development and UI/UX design principles.